TomCrypto/epsilon/README.md

 which should technically fix the error in a less (or more, depending on your perspective) intrusive manner.

--**Q**: I tried the renderer on my CPU device, it worked.
-But when I try and run
-       it on the GPU, it gets stuck and nothing happens (or my screen crashes)!
+- **Q**: I tried the renderer on my CPU device, it worked.
+But when I try and run it on the GPU, it gets stuck and nothing happens (or my screen crashes)!

   **A**: The current algorithm is implemented as an infinite loop for convenience
        which can cause problems with GPU's.
 To fix this, simply change the loop into a `for` construct with, say, 8 or 9 iterations.
 It should now work.